 This is a physician directed, operationally oriented course.
 As such, the primary target audience is physicians and physician assistants directly involved in deployment and/or travel medicine, preventive medicine, epidemiology, and the medical care of military forces.
 You must have supervisory permission to be absent from your position prior to application.
 Physicians and physician assistants who have taken the Military Tropical Medicine course are eligible to apply for Global Medicine after a minimum five (5) years between courses.
 Seating is limited so early application is recommended.

 Location: Wright-Patterson Air Force Base, Dayton, OH

-Funding: Funding is available for selected active duty Medical Corps officers and physician assistants.
-Selections for funding of the course are made through a priority system, and as always, the needs of the Army come first.
-Funding is given preferentially to those with a documented impending deployment.
-There are no seats allocated for other Army or other DoD health professionals, or civilians.
+Funding: Funding is available from USAPHC for a limited number of Army attendees.
+Selections for funding are made through an order of merit system, and as always, the needs of the Army come first.
+Priority is given to those with a documented impending deployment.

 Continuing Education Credits: The office of the Surgeon General, United States Air Force, has designated this educational activity for a maximum of 60 hours in category 1 credit towards the AMA Physicians Recognition Award.
 Participation in all lectures and labs is necessary for course completion and CME credit.
 Partial credit is awarded only in exceptional cases (e.g. deployment) and must be approved by the course director.